Darker-Ink/nodejs-driver/README.md

 A modern, [feature-rich](#features) and highly tunable Node.js client library for Apache Cassandra and [DSE][dse] using exclusively Cassandra's binary protocol and Cassandra Query Language.

+> "A modern"
+modern my ass, code is terrible pain in the fucking ass to update, you don't even have github issues open

 ## Installation

 ```bash